Professor Jennifer Wilkinson-Berka new Head of School

 “There is no doubt, this is the most exciting time for biomedical research and learning with new technologies allowing us to obtain large and complex amounts of information and use this knowledge in ways that we could only dream about 10 years ago.”

-Professor Wilkinson-Berka’s pre-clinical research led to the discovery that the blockage of the hormone angiotensin II reduces retinal vascular disease, and this research contributed to the largest clinical trial in diabetic retinopathy.
+Professor Wilkinson-Berka’s pre-clinical research led to a discovery that the blockage of the hormone angiotensin II reduces retinal vascular disease, and this research contributed to the world’s largest clinical trial evaluating angiotensin II inhibition in diabetic retinopathy.

 Her team at the School is focused on understanding the contribution of the adaptive and innate immune systems to retinopathy in order to develop new treatment targets.